A Fresh Approach

 Work hard to deliver an experience that will keep members excited about Rotary.
 Successful strategies include:

 - Keeping members involved in club projects and activities

 - Encouraging members to take on leadership roles

 - Sending monthly email updates

 Find new members

-The top two reasons people join Rotary are to meet new people and get involved in their communities.
+The top two reasons people join Rotary are to meet new people and to get involved in their communities.
 Many of the non-Rotarians you know are looking for the same things.
-Invite them to help with your service projects, attend a networking night, or participate in a club gathering and let them see for themselves how Rotary connects leaders to make positive change.
+Invite them to help with a service project, attend a networking night, or participate in a club gathering so they can see for themselves how Rotary connects leaders to make positive change.

 - Friends and family members

 - Younger community leaders who are already connected to Rotary through Rotaract, RYLA, peace fellowships, Youth Exchange, and other programs